goalzz/CalendarApp/README.md

-# Daily Planner App - Work Scheduler
+# Calendar App - Work Scheduler

-A simple calendar application that allows users to save events for each hour during business hours.
+This is a simple calendar application or better said a calendar daily planner that allows users to save events for each hour during business hours.

 ## Table of Contents